-Our permanent exhibit is the historic cemetery grounds that surround the Oakwood Chapel, burial place of 23,000+ people with 15,000+ monuments.
+Our permanent exhibit is the historic cemetery grounds that surround the Oakwood Chapel, burial place of over 23,000 people with approximately 15,000 monuments.
 So much of Texas’ history is written here in stone.
 The Cemetery is a survey of figurative and geometric sculpture, architectural designs, nature’s changes, carved metamorphic and sedimentary stone, engraved poetry in historic fonts, and proof that we have lived and loved greatly.

-Within the Chapel, we have a digital exhibit program that rotates on the four seasons.
-We collaborate with experts in our community on content and events within these themes.
+Within the Chapel, we have a digital exhibit program, launching new exhibits quarterly.
+We collaborate with experts in our community on themes, content and events.

-As the Chapel’s main purpose is to host funerals and memorials, all exhibits are in digital format in order to change on short notice to meet a family’s needs.
+The Chapel’s purpose is to host funerals and memorials, therefore, all exhibits are in digital format in order to change on short notice to meet a family’s needs.

 Oakwood Cemetery Chapel presents “To Relate,” a digital exhibit featured from October through December, 2021.

 “To Relate” includes maps and timelines of Native American homelands of tribes that were Indigenous to Texas over many centuries.
 Some were Native to areas within Texas long before European settlement, some tribes were in Texas because of American expansion.
 The word “Texas” comes from an Indigenous word meaning ally or friend, as many tribes were collaborative with one another and settlers.